Mohsubrana/population-reporting-system-SOFTWARE-ENGINEERING-/USE_CASES.md

 precondition: user can view the cities in the selected countries

-Use case: View Cities in a district by population# Necessary Condition: the user is logged on to the application
+Use case: View Cities in a district by population# Necessary Condition: the user is logged on to the application.
 success:
 - user selects a district from the list of available ones
 - system grabs the list of cities in the selected district